 Is it important which sportsbook I choose?

-In a nutshell, No. It is safe to make a deposit into any well-respected U.S. sportsbook sites.
-Fortunately, there are a plethora of watchdog sites which examine sportsbooks, providing players the opportunity to research betting sites before committing to that initial deposit.
+In a nutshell, Yes.
+It is safe to make a deposit into any well-respected U.S. sportsbook sites.
+Fortunately, there are many of watchdog sites which examine offshore online sportsbooks, such us this website, providing players the opportunity to research betting sites before committing to that initial deposit.

 Perhaps the most important aspect of a sportsbook are the wagering options available.
 Betting options and live sports odds are usually available on most online sportsbooks prior to making that first deposit.